elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 >     mdadm: array /dev/md0 started.
 >
 >
 > Once created, the RAID device can be queried at any time to provide status information.
-The following example shows the output from the command **mdadm &#8211;detail /dev/md0**:
+The following example shows the output from the command **mdadm -detail /dev/md0**:
 >
 >     /dev/md0:
 >     Version : 00.90.00